rozensoftware/flea/README.md

 ## FTP Server

 One of the Flea's features is the ability to send and receive files from an FTP server.
 The Flea Monitor provides its own FTP server, with which The Flea Server can cooperate.
 You can connect to it using user name: anonymous and any password.
 This is an anonymous authentication.
 The sharing folder is created in your TEMP folder with the name 'FleaFTP'.
-This folder will be probably deleted on cleaning temporary folders so have it in mind.
+This folder will be probably deleted on cleaning temporary files so have it in mind.
 You can start the FTP server by selecting option from File menu.
 There is an option for stopping it also.
 It works only when the Flea Monitor is running and it is shutting down on application close.

 [FubarDev FTP Server](https://github.com/FubarDevelopment/FtpServer) project has been used here.